About us

 These wonderful people donate their time to write posts and inspire with their contributions to ancient world studies

-Aimee Turner
+Dr Aimee Turner (she/her)

 In addition, she is keenly interested in pedagogical practices and how we can improve the teaching of ancient world studies, making it more relevant for today’s world.
 Working as a learning skills adviser and a learning designer, she’s helped improve the learning and teaching of a number of fields and she’s eager to bring these skills to our field.